 Rovotics was formed in 2011 when a group of experienced ROV technical experts felt the market was lacking advanced systems that harnessed the latest technology, provided optimum reliability, quality and after sales support.
 In order to achieve the professional finish needed for the vehicles, Rovotics asked Diab to provide complete and fully painted CNC-processed buoyancy foam kits with a bolt-in-place design.

-Diab were supplied with a 2D drawing, which was converted into a 3D-model in order to develop the programming for the 5-axis CNC machine.
+Diab were supplied a 3D-model in order to develop the programming for the 5-axis CNC machine.
 Diab also helped provide all the necessary buoyancy calculations to ensure that the ROV performed to design expectations.

 "We received the desired buoyancy on time and we are currently exhibiting the ROV in Dubai.
 We are very happy with the finish of the buoyancy.
 It looks very good”, says Javier Gonzalez at Rovotics.